Ally logo. Go to Ally.com

 8. Wi-Fi and internet access

 Just because you're at sea doesn't mean you won't want some connection to the outside world.
-If you're working while aboard or want to share your journey on social media, you'll likely need to pay extra for internet access.
+If you're working while aboard or want to stay connected on social media, you'll likely need to pay extra for internet access.
 Certain cruise lines may offer higher internet speeds for high-demand access like video streaming.
-Opting just for the standard speed could help you save — and make sure to turn off your device's data usage once you've purchased Wi-Fi.
+Opting just for the standard speed could help you save — and be sure to turn off your device's data usage once you've purchased Wi-Fi.

 Tips to help minimize hidden costs